 sitting-here> ssh -t -L 5900:OtherHost:5900 gateway.eastWhere

-the gateway machine (SSH server).
-'OtherHost' might be, e.g., freds-pc or
+the gateway machine (SSH server.)
+'OtherHost' might be, e.g., freds-pc

 For an automatic way to use a gateway and have all the network